macdo5/macdo5.github.io/markdown/technicalProficiency.md

 ## How well did you follow best practices in development?

 **Task volunteering**
 Tasks were open to volunteers at the start of the semester.
 Each student was allowed to select the task that appealed to them most.
+I was given several tasks to continue with from last semester but I still volunteered with several extra tasks this semester

 **Testing**
 Unit tests are an important practice for all Agile development projects.
 Our project had no focus on unit tests, but we did test our products by using them in the real world, ensuring that communication worked from end to end.